 Once the overall goal has been defined, the next step is to plan out how you are going to reach that goal.
 Planning helps save time and effort in the long run.
 Development should be significant and precise, and a plan will highlight the relevant aspects and features of a project to focus on.

-Creativity can often help developers devise unique solutions for tricky problems., But deviating too far from industry norms often results in failure.
+Creativity can often help developers devise unique solutions for tricky problems.
+But deviating too far from industry norms often results in failure.
+Simply put, there are some industry norms that just work, and some that don’t.

 Web development is no exception to this concept.
 Some industry norms for web development are as follows: